Social Icons

 Directed by Alex Thompson

 Saint Frances is my kind of movie.
-It did not end in the way movies normally end.
-Here even when our lead gets a breakthrough there isn’t an automatic change in life style.
-She does not immediately find a guy or runs back to an old one to define herself.
+It didn’t end the way movies normally end.
+Here, even when our lead gets a breakthrough, there isn’t an automatic change in lifestyle.
+She doesn’t immediately find a guy or run back to an old one to define herself.

-Her meeting Frances did change her life in the way that it made her appreciate it.
+Her meeting Frances did change her life, but in a way that made her appreciate it.

-For me all the movie was about is learning to roll with the punches.
-I enjoyed her conversation with her mum which made her appreciate existence.
-Then she discovers herself, without losing the lessons she has gathered along the way.
-The movie delves into very weighty issues like pregnancy, abortion, postpartum depression and employer – employee dynamics.
+For me, the movie is about learning to roll with the punches.
+I enjoyed her conversation with her mom, which made her appreciate existence.
+Then, she discovers herself, without losing the lessons she has gathered along the way.
+The movie delves into very weighty issues like pregnancy, abortion, postpartum depression, and employer–employee dynamics.

 How talking is one way to deal with things instead of just trying to wish it all away.

-Frances is six and she is very inquisitive and troublesome.
-One of her mothers just gave birth to another child and she is struggling to deal with it.
-Frances and Bridget relationship starts and develops the same way a nanny and child relationship goes, but Bridget has her own challenges.
-She started a purely sexual relationship with a man and gets pregnant, Bridget is someone who doesn’t want a child and this situation is tense for her and she believes that abortion is the way for her.
+Frances is six, and she is very inquisitive and troublesome.
+One of her mothers just gave birth to another child, and she is struggling to deal with it.
+Frances and Bridget’s relationship starts and develops the same way a nanny–child relationship goes, but Bridget has her own challenges.
+She started a purely sexual relationship with a man and gets pregnant.
+Bridget is someone who doesn’t want a child, and this situation is tense for her.
+She believes that abortion is the way for her.

-Here is a movie I hope will not be one of those where many people overlook because there is no named writer, actor or director attached to it.
-Some of the best movies don’t.
+Here’s a movie I hope won’t be one of those that many people overlook because there is no big-name writer, actor, or director attached to it.
+Some of the best movies don’t have those.
+Worth seeing if you have not yet seen it.

 0 comments: